If you're interested in an official quick version of my bio, here it is.

 Were you always artsy?

 As a child I was a doodler.
 My parent looked at it as a norm and I grew up with an idea that art was just my hobby.
 My mom has always been artsy.
 She had a "real" carrier as a translator/journalist, but her evenings were always filled with crocheting and embroidery.
 My dad traveled a lot for business and he was like a chest full of stories of how other cultures lived and their habits.
 He always had some leftover coins from the countries he had traveled and as a child I started collecting the coins he brought home.
 So growing up, I wanted to travel so badly, My biggest fear as a teenager was that one day I would die and never see an ocean.
-Maybe that's why I still tend to draw many sail men and mermaid.
+Maybe that's why I still tend to draw many sail men and mermaids.

 Did you go to an art school?